mariyahendriksen/opinionatedguide.github.io-src/chapters/a1-linuxshell.md

 - **date** - output current date and time
 - **chmod & chown** - change a file or folders permissions or owner
 - **ln** - make a symbolic / hard link (shortcut)
-- du & df
+- **du & df** - Disk usage and disk free, **df** will show you how much room you have left per disk, **du** serves to help find what's using up your disk
+  - Alternative recommendation: **ncdu** doesn't suck.
-- clear (only use in scripts)
+- **clear** - clear the screen of text- (only use in scripts)
-- passwd
-- sudo & su
-- head & tail
-- tee
-- grep, sed, awk, tr
-- w
+  - Alternative recommendation: **ctrl + l** , much faster
+- **passwd** - change a users password
+- **sudo & su** - run a command as another user, typically root
+- **head & tail** - print a number of lines from the top or bottom of a file
+- **tee** - mostly used with pipes to print output to terminal as well as put it into a file
+- **grep, sed, awk, tr** - the 'big four' commands used for text processing in a terminal. **grep** (and **egrep**) are used for search, for example running `ls | grep myfile` to confirm a file is indeed in a folder. **sed** is used for text/character replacement. **awk** is a programming language in it's own right, used primarily for selecting text fields by separator, for example only printing the permissions column in the output of `ls -l`
+- **w** -  show who is currently logged in and what they're running, epically applicable on shared servers if you need to see if there's an active ssh connection to your system
-- tar, gzip, bzip, zip
+- **tar, gzip, bzip, zip** - all used for making compressed folders (like .zip files)
-- ssh , scp, ftp
-- diff
+- **ssh , scp, ftp** - used for doing remote access, letting you run commands on one system from another
+- **diff** - show the differences between two files
-- sort
+- **sort** - sort input by a number of criteria
-- uniq
-- export
-- systemctl
-- ip, ping, & dig
-- ps
-- free
-- top
-- kill
-- whereis
+- **uniq** - remove duplicate entries
+  - **fdupes** is recommended if the goal is to identify duplicate files
+- **export** - used to set environment variables, these for example use `export EDITOR=nano` to use nano as your terminal text viewer by default.
+- **systemctl** - literally system control, wayyy to big to cover quickly, used for everything from setting services to run on boot, shutting down/restarting the system, to viewing logs.
+Look up Systemd for more information
+- **ip, ping, & dig** - **ip** is used to view as well as modify aspects of network configuration at the more hardware-level, such as turning on/off a networking interface.  **ping** allows you to see if you're able to reach a site/ip address, and **dig** allows you to check if you're able to turn a domain name to an ip, such as checking the ip address that archlinux.org points to with `dig archlinux.org`
+- **ps** - process management: listing processing, finding the parent of a particular process, etc.
+- **free** - display information about system RAM usage
+- **top** - a graphical-ish view of the running processes, ram, and CPU usage
-- wget
+  - Alternative recommendation: **htop**
+- **kill**, murder a process in various ways
+- **whereis** - find the location of an executable, ex `whereis ls` will tell you it's in `/usr/bin/ls`
+- **wget, curl** - retrieve a web page
+  -  Alternative recommendation: **lynx**, **w3m**

 ## Tab Completion and faster navigation

 Probably the most useful shortcut for using the shell is tab completion.
 This is used when you need to type a really long command or chain of commands, say I want to run ncmpcpp, a name that is both long and hard to remember, instead of just typing the full name I can type `ncm` and press tab, and ta-da suddenly the full name is inserted.
 If you happen to have another package that has multiple possible endings say you want to run ``lstopo`` but you have `ls, lsusb, lstopo` all on your system, most shells will display a menu underneath with all the possible options.
 This is nice for commands, but the true power comes in file names, say I want to run `cat /etc/pacman.d/mirrorlist` while that's not too awful to type out, you could easily type `cat /e` press tab, get `cat /etc/` add pac to get `cat /etc/pac` press tab, get `cat /etc/pacman.d/` type mir and tab and get the full command, while that sounds complicated it actually speeds using the command line up rather significantly and prevents spelling mistakes

 Next up for navigation is directory shortcuts, these can be massive time savers, the most obvious is `~` which is just short hand for the location of the current shell users home directory, so in my case `~` is the exact same as typing out `/home/vega`.
 The next two have already been touched on which are `.` for the current directory and `..` for the previous directory.
-Depending on the shell and arbitrary number of dots may take you back and arbitary number of directories.
+Depending on the shell and arbitrary number of dots may take you back and arbitrary number of directories.
 Give it a shot!
 If nothing else you can always use `../../..` to navigate back as necessary.
 Finally, `-` represents the last directory you were in so if your in `~/Downloads` and then `cd /etc/pacman.d/`, running `cd -` will bring you back to downloads.

-The most advanced form of bult in linux navigation comes in the form of `pushd` and `popd`, which as their names imply push and pop directories to a stack (a special kind of list) of directories.
+The most advanced form of built in linux navigation comes in the form of `pushd` and `popd`, which as their names imply push and pop directories to a stack (a special kind of list) of directories.
 Like a stack of any item you can put or 'push' an item on top, and take or 'pop' an item off.
-Running `dirs -v` will show you a numberd list of the stack, you can navigate to the top item with `popd` or and abitrary item with `cd ~#` where # is the number as shown by `dirs -v`.
+Running `dirs -v` will show you a numbered list of the stack, you can navigate to the top item with `popd` or and abitrary item with `cd ~#` where # is the number as shown by `dirs -v`.

 Finally, there's one more super handy way to get around your file system but it's a non-standard tool so most systems or servers you use other than your own will not have it installed, and that's autojump.
-Put simply it takes a good guess about where you want to go by only typing part of the name of a folder you've navigated to before, so say you have a long file path `/mnt/data/archived/january2000/pictures/family/vacation/` you can get back to it again by simply running `j vac` which is obviously much simpiler.
-It works the vast majority of the time in practice, only having issues if you don't include enough letters leading to ambuguity.
+Put simply it takes a good guess about where you want to go by only typing part of the name of a folder you've navigated to before, so say you have a long file path `/mnt/data/archived/january2000/pictures/family/vacation/` you can get back to it again by simply running `j vac` which is obviously much simpler.
+It works the vast majority of the time in practice, only having issues if you don't include enough letters leading to ambiguity.

 ## I/O redirection